 • 10% assume total responsibility for their partner’s happiness.

-• 12% would not leave an abusive relationship.
+• 12% would stay in an abusive relationship.

-• 14% would do anything to keep their partner because they don’t believe that they’ll be able to meet anyone else.
+• 14% would do anything to keep their partner because they don’t believe they’ll find someone else.

 • 19% said that their self-worth depends entirely on their partner’s view of them.